-Whether you're drawing your own illustrations and spending hours prepping Illustrator files for import, or working with a team and constantly having to remind designers how to split art onto layers, there should be a smarter way to work.
+Whether you draw your own illustrations and spend hours prepping Illustrator files for import, or work alongside a team and constantly have to remind designers how to split art onto layers, there should be a smarter way to work.

 Work with shapes, not files.